-The initial incarnation of the Doctor, was a mysterious alien time traveller who carted his granddaughter Susan around, through many historical periods in earth’s history.
 Susan was a gifted individual with knowledge and abilities beyond her formative years.
-Occasionally, they stopped somewhere long enough for Susan to continue her education, (she was particularly fond of 20th Century Earth).
-There was the odd sojourn to alien worlds also and first meetings with classic villain’s the Dalek’s and Cybermen.
+Occasionally, they would stop somewhere long enough for Susan to continue here education, (she was particularly fond of 20th Century Earth).

 “Have you ever thought what it’s like to be wanderers in the Fourth Dimension?
 Have you?
 To be exiles?”
 First Doctor – An Unearthly Child

-The original scripts had the Doctor written as a Time renegade from the year 5733 whose home planet had been invaded, although this wasn’t written in to the final show.
-The first Doctor had the biggest number of different companions to date.
-Beginning with Granddaughter Susan and her teachers : Ian and Barbara.
-Later, the Doctor was joined by Vicki, Stephen, Dido, Ben and Polly.
+This incarnation of the Doctor travelled with the biggest number of different companions.
+Beginning with Granddaughter Susan and her teachers; Ian and Barbara.
+Later, the Doctor was joined by Vicki, Stephen, Dodo, Katarina and Ben & Polly.

-Hartnell was used to playing tough characters throughout his career, he seldom got to play the “good guy” usually cast as heavies or Army types.
-He had some grounding in the latter, having seen action in WWII – serving in the Tank corps.
+Hartnell himself, was used to playing tough characters throughout his career.
+He seldom got to play the “good guy”, usually cast as heavies or Army types.
+He had some grounding in the latter, having seen action in WWII – serving in the British Tank corps.

-Through time, they met many famous people in earth’s history : Marco Polo, Emperor Nero, Richard Lionheart and Wyatt Earp.
-They also journeyed much further – and later episodes got bolder as the Doctor travelled out to far flung planets to meet many different species.
-Notable creations were the Dalek’s but the Doctor also came across the Cybermen, psychic Sensorite’s and the Reptilian Monoid’s.
+And then there were the science-concept episode, where the Doctor journeyed to many far flung planets to meet many different species.
+Notable creations were the Dalek’s but the Doctor also came across the Cybermen, psychic Sensorite’s and the Reptilian Monoid’s – amongst others